 WellPCB provides a competitive advantage in manufacturing HDI PCBs.
 We offer fast and reliable quotes for your HDI PCBs quickly.
 As an experienced HDI PCB manufacturer with a long-standing reputation, we provide innovative suggestions starting from the design phase reaching to the final step of the process.
 In WellPCB, our engineering team is committed to delivering outstanding final products with high-quality PCBs having minimal defects.
 Please find out more about our PCB manufacturing services.

 6. Global HDI PCBs Market Forecast

-For several years, PCB manufacturers have devoted significant effort to HDI PCB which has a market value of $9,500 million reported in 2017, and experts expect it to reach 22,000 million by 2025 with a CAGR of 11%.
+PCB manufacturers have devoted significant effort to HDI PCB for several years, which has a market value of $9,500 million reported in 2017.
+Experts expect it to reach 22,000 million by 2025 with a CAGR of 11%.

 With the advent of smartphones and highly compact feature mobile media equipment, semiconductor devices continue to increase pin counts while shrinking in form.
 By the production year 2020, the number of high-speed I/O terminal pinouts would be over 4,000 pin-outs per flip-chip, thus requiring ultrafine pitch in the array area.
 However, most Chinese PCB suppliers will provide a packaging roadmap defined by ITRI.
 Contact the freight forwarder yourself.

 These pin-out numbers will furthermore increase as the IC trend continue to follow Moore’s law.
-Considering such advancement in pitch size requirement, such chips’ packaging would be a challenge both in terms of cost and product performance.
+Considering such advancement in pitch size requirement, such chips’ packaging would be a challenge in terms of cost and product performance.